Will Compton: Personal life

 In 2019, Compton created a podcast called Bussin' With The Boys, co-hosted by his former Titans teammate, offensive tackle Taylor Lewan.
 The podcast was originally part of the Barstool Sports podcast network; however, in 2025, the duo left Barstool, reportedly signing a three-year contract with FanDuel.
 In 2021, former Washington Football Team cheerleader Charo Bishop announced she was engaged to Compton.
-On June 26, 2021, Compton and Bishop were married in Montana.
+On June 26, 2021, Compton and Bishop got married in Montana.
 On April 3, 2022, the couple welcomed daughter Cerulean Belle.